roxberry/roxberry.dev/src/posts/2024-08-15-mfa-enablement-finsvc/index.md

 &nbsp;
 &nbsp;

-The first solution in the MFA enablement project was to add MFA to the borrower web application.
+The first solution in the MFA enablement project was to add MFA to the borrower web platform, a combination of a web portal served to desktops and mobile devices and an API for integration.
 However, during the initial stages of implementation, I discovered that the platform was running on outdated Angular and C# WebAPI code, which posed significant security risks and performance limitations.
 This discovery prompted a full platform modernization, where I upgraded the application from Angular 7 to Angular 17 and migrated the C# WebAPI from .NET 4.5 to .NET 8.

 This upgrade not only improved security and runtime performance but also enhanced developer efficiency and ensured continued support, as the older code had numerous deprecations.
 Following this modernization effort, I successfully integrated an MFA interstitial verification process, which sends a verification code to the borrower via email.
 The borrower must then enter this code on the platform, adding an essential layer of security to ensure that only authorized users can access sensitive information.

 ### 2. Enhancing Internal Servicing Applications